alien007http/Landing-Page/README.md

-Here’s a well-structured `README.md` file for your **Starbucks Website Landing Page** project.
-This will help others (or yourself later) understand the purpose, structure, and how to use or modify the project:

----

 # Starbucks Website Landing Page 🌟☕

 This is a responsive **Starbucks-themed landing page** built using HTML, CSS, and JavaScript.
 It features dynamic product image swapping, vibrant circle backgrounds, and smooth animations — a perfect practice project for frontend web development.